-The caller said she wanted me to edit a 200-page doctoral dissertation—and several more projects would follow in the next few years.
+The caller said she wanted me to edit a 200-page doctoral dissertation—and several more projects would follow.

 A few months later, I ended our relationship—and did another happy dance.